TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.26.md

 ---

-Brethren, children of the stock of Abraham, and those among you that fear God, to us is the word of this salvation sent forth.
+Brothers, children of the stock of Abraham, and those among you who fear God, the word of this salvation is sent out to you.